Mental health services for children and adolescents

 At Rosecrance, our focus is on the assessment, treatment and recovery of children and adolescents, as well as support their parents and other family members.
 Rosecrance provides the most advanced and comprehensive diagnosis and treatment for childhood emotional disorders.
 Our staff includes two board-certified child and adolescent psychiatrists and a full range of mental health professionals who specialize in treating young people.

 Rosecrance mental health services for children and adolescents are based on evidence-based models delivered in a kid-friendly environment.
 Physician services and medication management are woven throughout all programs at Berry Campus.

 Comprehensive mental health screenings are provided to determine the mental health needs of the child.
-In addition to a diagnosis and recommendation for services, parents/guardians receive a full explanation of the child’s needs and are connected with the Family Resource Center for further support.
+In addition to a diagnosis and recommendation for services, parents/guardians receive a full explanation of the child’s needs.

 Referrals are made to other agencies if the needed services are not available at the Rosecrance Berry Campus.

 The Children and Family Therapy Program provides individual and family counseling/advocacy and includes four evidence-based practices: Solution-Focused Brief Therapy, Trauma-Focused Cognitive Behavioral Therapy, Dialectical Behavioral Therapy and Cognitive Behavioral Therapy.
 Counseling takes place at Rosecrance Berry Campus and can be scheduled voluntarily or for court-ordered individuals.

 The most frequent diagnoses in the Children and Family Therapy Program are ADHD, behavioral disorders, bipolar, disorder and depression.

 Children or adolescents in this program receive therapy four hours per day, five days per week.
 Participants are referred internally from their Rosecrance Berry Campus counselor.
 Case management and medication management are also provided.